jhpyle/docassemble/_docs/playground.md

 different types of template files that can be provided as options to the [`attachments`] directive, see [documents].

-For example, you can write Markdown text in a separate text file called `small_claims_complaint.md` in the Templates folder and then incorporate that text by reference by including the line `content
+For example, you can write [Markdown] text in a separate text file called `small_claims_complaint.md` in the Templates folder and then incorporate that text by reference by including the line `content
 file: small_claims_complaint.md` within an [`attachments`] directive.

 {% include scroll-image.html image="playground-templates-page-clipped.png" %}

+When you edit a [Markdown] file in the Templates folder, the "Variables, etc." sidebar is shown, so that you can have access to the list of variables in any of your interview files.

 In the Templates folder, you can upload files.
 Markdown and YAML files can be edited.
 From the Templates screen, you can convert